 • VOLTAREN Cream or Gel – this is a type of anti-inflammatory cream or gel that you can rub on your painful knee.
 Even if you cannot take anti-inflammatory pills, this is generally safe and minimal side effects.
 Some people find this very helpful, but some people do not.
 This is not covered by drug plans, so no prescription from a doctor is required.
 It is available over-the-counter at pharmacies.

 • PHYSIOTHERAPY – Think of a physiotherapist as a “muscle and joint expert.”
 They can diagnose your problem, provide treatment, and give you advice to do at home.
 You do not need a referral from a doctor to see physiotherapy.
 You can call the physiotherapist directly and book yourself.
 If you need a letter from your doctor to get physiotherapy covered through your private health insurance, then you can usually request from our office without having to come in for a visit.
 (Note: these private insurance letters are not covered by OHIP, so a fee may apply).
-If you are over 65 years of age, then OHIP does cover physiotherapy at specific locations and no fee is required for these referrals.
+OHIP covers physiotherapy under specific situations, but again, no referral is required.

 • KNEE BRACE – many people find knee braces helpful.
 These can range from simple “soft braces” all the way up to customized braces from companies who sell them.
 Some people even find a simple tensor bandage (available at any pharmacy) wrapped around the knee can provide relief.
 If you need a letter from your doctor to get the knee brace covered through your private health insurance, then you can usually request from our office without having to come in for a visit.
 (Note: these private insurance letters are not covered by OHIP, so a fee may apply).
 You may require an x-ray to help determine the best type of brace for you.
 The x-ray can sometimes be ordered without an actual visit to your doctor.